“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 In-app ads fit nearly every vertical, from news blogs and shopping to fitness and messaging apps.
 This allows for embracing multiple mobile ad placement strategies without turning the app into an advertising mess.

 High engagement, unobtrusiveness, and programmatic buying – native mobile ads bring all the advantages of the regular native format.
-Each type of native advertising works well on the mobile screen.
+Each type of native ad placements works well on the mobile screen.
 After all, it’s the content that matters here.

 We are all familiar with in-stream YouTube pre-rolls, out-stream videos on Collider, and interstitials in every possible video editing app on PlayStore.
 Years of ad terror on TikTok, YouTube, and app marketplaces have made every mobile user extremely tolerable to video ads.

-Nearly every app category (except lifestyle apps) works well with video ads.
+Nearly every app category (except lifestyle apps) works well with video ad placement solutions.
 So place whatever video format you like; just don’t spam with these too much.

 As for the games, our attentive readers have already guessed the winners here.

 Although playable interstitials work as well, our praise towards rewarded video ads is justified.
 There’s no better way to engage a customer with an ad than to give something in return for interacting with it.
-Nearly every free mobile game has implemented this ad format, so why not give it a try?
+Nearly every free mobile game has an example of this digital ad placement, so why not give it a try?

 Just paste everything we’ve told about mobile banners here.
 They perform in games as well as they do in apps.